 Mediation is a process which can benefit both clients and their attorneys.
 It provides a confidential setting in which the parties can discuss their problems, expected outcomes, and possible compromises which can suit both sides of a dispute.
 Mediation occurs outside of the formal courtroom setting, possibly saving both time and money for all involved.

-At the Joshua Wilson Law Firm, we work hard to resolve as much as possible, thus saving time and money.
+At the Higher Level Legal Law Firm, we work hard to resolve as much as possible, thus saving time and money.
 In Missouri, mediation is required for your divorce, custody dispute, or other family law matter, make sure you have an experienced litigator that can ensure you obtain the best chances at achieving a settlement.
-Joshua Wilson is an experienced attorney with years of experience in negotiation and dispute resolution who knows how to effectively utilize mediation to achieve the best possible results in your case.
+Our professionals are experienced attorneys with years of experience in negotiation and dispute resolution who knows how to effectively utilize mediation to achieve the best possible results in your case.

 What is Mediation?

 Mediation, as defined by the Missouri Supreme Court, is "a process in which a neutral third party facilitates communications between the parties to promote settlement."
 The neutral third party is called the "mediator" and is a person who is trained to help the parties discuss their needs, interests, and issues.

 Mediation can be an effective and flexible way to allow both parties to be heard and express their concerns in a less formal, combative environment than that found in a typical courtroom proceeding.
 This flexibility allows the parties to attempt settlement, where each may agree to a solution that works in the best interest of all involved.

 What Does the Mediator Do?

 Mediation may range from an informal meeting of the parties to a more formal step-by-step process.
 There are six steps to a formal mediation:

 - Introductions and Opening Statement

 - Statement of the Problems by the Parties